blochchainlab/misc_scripts/README.md

 ### TODO
 List each script with more details
 Give example call for each script
-List dependencies for each script (especially the rare-ish one like dipy or scilpy)
+List dependencies for each scrip